-Nearly two dozen faculty from a variety of disciplines participate in the ePortfolio initiative, make use of the DigiSpace as part of their teaching, or both.
-We feature just a few of these faculty below.
+Faculty from a variety of disciplines participate in the ePortfolio initiative, make use of the SASC’s DigiSpace as part of their teaching, or both.
+Below are reflections from a few faculty.
 What comes through their brief narratives is the way that ePortfolio is changing both their students’ experiences with learning and their teaching practice.

 Lane Clarke